Venture from Stockholm to Sweden’s oldest town, Sigtuna, “Where Sweden Begins.”

 Choose One of Our Sigtuna Tours

 This special Viking and Swedish history takes you to the historical highlights of Sweden’s coolest and biggest places.
-The Viking age assmely place Anunshög, Biskops-Arnös historical architecture and city of Sigtuna.
+See Viking age runstones, Biskops-Arnös historical architecture and city of Sigtuna.